McLeod (tool): Desirable traits

-Despite the common issues stated above, the McCleod remains a favorite tool among many foresters for hand tool required ground work.
-The weight and balance of the McCleod allows for a more effective turf busting affect than its lighter weight counterparts.
+Despite the common issues stated above, the McLeod remains a favorite tool among many foresters for hand tool required ground work.
+The weight and balance of the McLeod allows for more effective turf busting than its lighter weight counterparts.
 Furthermore, because of its head design, the tool can be stood upright without needing to penetrate the soil, allowing for a safer "standby" configuration reducing tripping hazards and increasing visibility thus effectively reducing the chances that the tool is lost in the woods.
+Versions of the tool with flat heads can also be used as a tamp, ideal for building paths.